 By trying to analyze specific questions, targeted marketing strategies can be implemented.
-For example, when the company knows that a certain location has a huge order base it can mean that the product is trending in that area.
-Higher marketing spent can be done there in order to increase the visibility for the brand, maybe even start an offline store to tap those who are not purchasing online.
+For example, when the company understands that a particular location has a huge order base, it can mean that it is trending in that area.
+The company may want to increase its marketing budget to get more visibility or even open a store to tap those who are not purchasing online.

 The Basic Lifecycle In Digital Analytics Consists Of Four Steps:

-- Analyse – Try to make sense of data.
-Find interesting patterns, insights, and anything different in the data.
-In order to analyze the data, it is imperative to have a good understanding of the business objectives by collaborating with different teams in the organization.
-This will help us to find insights into the right questions.
+- Analyze – Try making sense of data.
+To analyze the data, it is imperative to understand the business objectives by collaborating with different teams in the organization.
+This will help us to find insights for the right questions.
 For example, which social media platform works the best?
 Which location has the highest sales figures?
 What product is the best seller?
 Etc.

-- Report – Since the analytics team collaborates with different teams across the organization.
-It is important that the data should be reported in a manner which is clear, simple and actionable for everyone in the audience.
+- Report – Since the analytics team collaborates with different teams across the organization, the data must be reported in a manner that is clear, simple, and actionable for all stakeholders.

 - Test – Based on the insights, different strategies can be planned.
-Test phase will help us understand and implement the best strategy for the business.
+The test phase will help us understand and implement the best approach, which should be scaled and continued.

-This being a cycle will be repeated again.
-The campaign will again be measured, analyzed, reported based on which new strategies will be planned to be tested and so on.
+This is a continuous process.
+The campaigns will be measured, analyzed, reported based on which new strategies will be planned to be tested and so on.

 A Simple Example Of Digital Analytics Cycle Would Be Of A Bag Sale On Your E-Store

-- Measure: After Implementing a strategy to sell three models of bags out of the ten launched.
-The first and the basic step would be to measure the number of individual sales number for different bags.
+- Measure: After Implementing a strategy to sell three models of bags out of the ten.
+The first and the primary step would be to measure the individual sales number for different bags.

-- Analyse – Now we would like to know which model has the highest number of sales.
-Along with that the different location from where the orders are coming, the device platform for where the sales occur, what and how is the user’s engagement level before making the final purchase, etc.
+- Analyze – Now we would like to know which model has the highest number of sales.
+The different locations from where the orders are coming, the device for where the sales occur, what and how is the user’s engagement level before making the final purchase, etc.

 - Report – After finding answers to these questions.
-It will be reported to the marketing, communication, sales team in order to formulate a new marketing strategy for the outcome
+It will be reported to the marketing, communication, sales team to formulate a new marketing strategy from the outcome of the previous campaign.

-However, When Using Digital Analytics As A Part Of Our Company Culture, Care Should Be Taken On The Following Points:
+However, When Using Digital Analytics, Care Should Be Taken On The Following Points:

 - Are we analyzing the data keeping the context in mind?

-- Are we trying to find patterns to fit our story or do we try to make real sense behind these patterns?
+- Are we trying to find patterns to fit our story or try to make real sense behind these patterns?

-- Are we answering the 5 Whys – Who?
+- Are we answering the 5 Wh questions – Who?
 When?
 What?
 Why?
-And How?
-With respect to our objectives
+And How? with respect to our objectives

-- Though the questions will be measured, analyzed and reported.
-It is not a Pandora’s box.
-It will always take collaborations with different teams to come up with an actionable plan to get our desired output.
+- Though the questions will be measured, analyzed, and reported.
+It is not Pandora’s box.
+It will always collaborate with different teams to develop an actionable plan to get the desired output.
 Like how a doctor will diagnose the patient by asking him about various symptoms or maybe even ask him to take some test before concluding.
 The test in itself will not tell what is wrong with the patient.
-It is the combined efforts of the lab results and the doctor’s expertise which will help him conclude.
+The combined efforts of the lab results and the doctor’s expertise will help him conclude.

-- Ecommerce businesses can track the customer purchase lifecycle and use it to better market their products or services.
+- Ecommerce businesses can track the customer purchase lifecycle and use it for marketing their products or services better.

 - Lead generation sites can collect user information for sales teams to connect with potential leads.

-- Online information or support portals can use to it to understand the ease of finding information such the time spent on the site, bounce rates, exit rates, etc.
+- Online information or support portals can be used to understand the ease of finding information such as the time spent on the site, bounce rates, exit rates, etc.